 Sesame seeds hold the highest calcium content of all the seeds ( but the others are also good) and1 tablespoon contains the same amount of calcium as half a cup of milk.
 You can easily eat these seeds in the form of tahini, which you can then add to meals, or use as a topping sprinkle for cereal.

-It is best eaten pulverised up to a powder form, otherwise a lot of it just goes in and comes out whole again – so chew thoroughly!
+Sesame seeds are best eaten ground up into a powder OR chewed really well otherwise it just goes in and comes out whole again!

 5. BUTTERNUT SQUASH